 Brand & Reputation - failure to meet our customer and/or stakeholder expectations impacts the Matalan brand, customer loyalty and market share.
+This could derive from a failure to meet our own standard on quality, delivery or ethical trading.

 The Group has an ethical sourcing policy and works closely with customers, performing frequent surveys and feedback sessions, to understand how to best meet their needs.
 During the financial period, the Group has developed its reporting around ESG, driven by the evolution of the business's ESG Working Group which reports directly to the ESG Steering Committee, whose standing membership includes Board representation covering all areas of the business.
 ESG is also embedded in the governance of the Group through its inclusion on the Board agenda at key times across the year.
-This evolution is planned to continue during FY25 through the appointment of a new Head of ESG, as the Group improves its transparency and reporting on ESG.
+This evolution is planned to continue as the Group improves its transparency and reporting on ESG.
+The Group has also been investing in improving its product quality and we are developing better communication and messaging around our quality offering to enhance customer awareness.

 Competition - the UK retail sector is a highly competitive marketplace.
 Aggressive pricing and promotional activity from our competitors could cause a reduction in revenues and margin, whilst the introduction of new disruptor entrants particularly into the highly competitive online market could put pressure on market share.
+This risk could be further heightened as restrictions in some worldwide markets could result in an influx of low cost goods into the UK market.